Tencent/3TS/src/dbtest/src/doc/OLTP Testing Tools.md

 violation: various violations in TiDB, YugabyteDB, Dgraph and FaunaDB

 description: Elle infers an Adya-style dependency graph between transaction by selecting database objects and operations when generating histories, to ensure the results of read reveal information about their version.
-Lists with append can benefit this inferrence.
+Lists with append can benefit this inference.

 ### MTC
 link: https://www.computer.org/csdl/proceedings-article/icde/2025/360300d998/26FZCeQ3uJW